CNeu-hub/Madingley_CC_LU/README.md

 ### 6.)
 Plot biomass timelines

-To visualise our example, we plot the timelines for the autotrophic and heterotrophic biomass functional groups.
+To visualize our example, we plot the biomass timelines for the autotroph and heterotroph functional groups.
 The decrease in biomass due to the reduction of vegetation in step 4) is clearly visible and marked with the label 'land use intensification'.

 ``` r